-- Lots with a primary frontage5 of 40m (131ft) or greater shall be allowed to install a looped driveway, so long as no point of the driveway violates the setback and size restrictions provided below.
+Lots with a primary frontage5 of 40m (131ft) or greater shall be allowed to install a looped driveway, so long as no point of the driveway violates the setback and size restrictions provided below.
 Lots with a frontage of less than 40m may only have a single approach on the primary frontage.
-Approval of a looped driveway may only be granted where it has been demonstrated to the satisfaction of the Town that the additional driveway does not pose a traffic hazard or jeopardize the capacity or function of the road. - Lots located on a corner (where two property lines front onto a road allowance) will be allowed a single access onto the secondary frontage provided that the house plan approved for development has a garage with doors facing the secondary frontage.
-Accesses on secondary frontages will not be allowed for any other purpose (i.e. rear/side yard access).
-Approval of a secondary driveway may only be granted where it has been demonstrated to the satisfaction of the Town that the additional driveway does not pose a traffic hazard or jeopardize the capacity of function of the road.
+Approval of a looped driveway may only be granted where it has been demonstrated to the satisfaction of the Town that the additional driveway does not pose a traffic hazard or jeopardize the capacity or function of the road.